 An Individual Voluntary Arrangement (‘IVA’) is a formal and legally binding agreement between you and your qualifying creditors to pay back your debts over a period of time, with outstanding balances on included debts being discharged upon successful IVA completion.
 An IVA is available to customers in the UK (excluding Scotland) who have a minimum of £5,000 of qualifying unsecured debt.
 Residents of Scotland have access to a solution called a Protected Trust Deed, which although similar to an IVA is not exactly the same, therefore its own benefits and disadvantages/risks must be considered independently.

-- Entering an IVA can a severe impact on your credit rating.
+- Entering an IVA can have a severe impact on your credit rating